Indian pays for Iran oil in rupees, Turkey route halted-sources

 By Nidhi Verma

-NEW DELHI India is now paying Iran only in rupees for its oil after it lost another payment route in euros due to tougher sanctions from February 6, sources at local refiners said, leaving Tehran struggling to use the tightly-restricted Indian currency.
+NEW DELHI, Feb 18 India is now paying Iran only in rupees for its oil after it lost another payment route in euros due to tougher sanctions from Feb.
+6, sources at local refiners said, leaving Tehran struggling to use the tightly-restricted Indian currency.

 The rupee is only partly convertible, limiting its international acceptability, although Iran can use the currency to buy non-sanctioned goods and services from India.